Alessine/data-engineering-zoomcamp/README.md

 # Data Engineering Zoomcamp Cohort 2025

+## Final Project

+For the Final Project, I built an End-to-End Data Pipeline to extract, load, transform and visualize air quality data from the Open Data Catalog by the City of Zurich.
+You can find all the related materials [here](https://github.com/Alessine/zurich_air_quality).

 ## Learning in Public

 This repo contains all my materials, notes and homework for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
 I published an article on Medium after completing each module to reflect on the contents.
 Here's an overview: